dorsa-rh/PINN-Based-Model-Predictive-Control-with-Laguerre-Functions/README.md

 - **State Constraints:**
   Incorporation of **explicit state constraints** ensures the system operates within safe and feasible boundaries, enhancing the reliability of the control strategy.

+- **Realistic Disturbance Implementation:**
+  To improve realism, we introduce **a disturbance to the states received from the plant**.
+This simulates real-world uncertainties, allowing the controller to adapt to variations in system dynamics.

 ---

 ## 🔍 Key Differences from the Referenced Project